mwenla12/UX-Design/resources/tabbed_menu_code-examples.md

 </div>
 ```
 ## Instructions
 Copy and paste the code above into the HTML editor of any section of your page where you would like to add a tabbed menu.
-Replace the first four pieces of red, italicized text with your tab titles.
-Replace the next four pieces of red italicized text with the content contained in each tab.
+Replace the first four pieces of blue, italicized text with your tab titles.
+Replace the next four pieces of blue italicized text with the content contained in each tab.

 ### Here is an example of CSS to style the tabs in your tabbed menu: